 One month following the move to a 500-seat sanctuary with a $3,500 monthly mortgage note and a $300 weekly offering, our Pastors, the Rev. Dr. Grainger and Rev. Dr. Jo Ann Browning were called to serve the Ebenezer family.
 The congregation soon outgrew the building and began holding worship services at the Friendly High School auditorium in 1986.
 In 1994, having outgrown the 1,500-seat auditorium at “Friendly Ebenezer,” members carried their faith pilgrimage to “Ebenezer the Beautiful,” a 2,600-seat sanctuary on 33 acres of land.
 God indeed performed a Miracle on Allentown Road.

-The Browning pastoral team has served at Ebenezer for more than 25 years.
-Currently, the ministry nurtures more than 8,000 members and offers 100 ministries with Bible studies, meetings and activities each day of the week.
-Ever mindful of the multitude of spiritual and physical needs, not just within our church family, but throughout our community, our future plans include the development of a school, family life center and senior citizen complex.
+The Browning pastoral team has served at Ebenezer for more than 35 years.
+Currently, the ministry nurtures more than 8,000 members and offers numerous ministries with Bible studies, events, and activities each day of the week.
+Ebenezer is an open door to all, and many famous persons and dignitaries have worshipped with us throughout the years, including Cicely Tyson, Rev. Jesse Jackson, Fantasia, Hezekiah Walker, Congressman John Lewis, and many others.
 Ebenezer strives to be a source of help and inspiration within the walls of the church and throughout the community.

 Sundays at 7:45 a.m. | 10:45 a.m. | 12:45 p.m.